anapdh/ror-capstoneproject/README.md

     3. Stats: total number of tweets, number of followers and number of following users.
     4. List of people who follow this user (only if there are any followers).
 7. *Additional feature*:
-    Users can upload a profile picture and cover image from its own pc, when signing up OR when editing the account.
-When not uploading in Sign Up, a Default profile picture and cover image will show up (still needs improvments with a s3 server since Heroku discarts images when refreshing Dinos).
+    Users can upload a profile picture and cover image from their computer when signing up or when editing the account.
+When not uploading in Sign Up, a default profile picture and cover image will show up (the feature still needs improvements with an s3 server since Heroku discards images when refreshing Dinos).

 ## Built With

 - Ruby v2.7.0